The following is a summary of the arrangements put in place by Gateshead Council to:

 Arrangements for dealing with complaints

-If an investigation takes place but finds no evidence of a failure to comply with the code, the Monitoring Officer will consult the Independent Person about the investigation report and its findings and report the findings to the Standards Committee who may decide that a hearing is nevertheless called for.
+If an investigation takes place but finds no evidence of a failure to comply with the code, the Monitoring Officer will consult the Independent Person about the investigation report and its findings and report the findings to the Audit and Standards Committee who may decide that a hearing is nevertheless called for.
 A copy of the report will be provided to the complainant and the councillor concerned.

-If an investigation finds evidence of a failure to comply with the Code, the Monitoring Officer, in consultation with the Independent Person, will report the findings to the Standards Committee for a local hearing.
+If an investigation finds evidence of a failure to comply with the Code, the Monitoring Officer, in consultation with the Independent Person, will report the findings to the Audit and Standards Committee for a local hearing.

 The Council has delegated to the Audit and Standards Committee the power to take any one or more of the following actions in respect of any councillor found after a hearing, to have failed to comply with the Code: